apiwitp2070/cider/README.md

 Cider provides a small set of components and utilities to open a Shadcn AlertDialog programmatically.

-### installation
+### Installation

-This package comes with modified shadcn `Button` and `AlertDialog` to include custom variant and add loading state to it.
+<ins>Note</ins>: This package comes with modified shadcn `Button` and `AlertDialog` to include custom variant and add loading state to it.
 If don't need it, or want to install in existing project, you can use `groupped` registry to download file to separate directory first, then grab only files that you want.

 - If install in fresh application, You can grab the files from this repository with shadcn registry command.
+Files will be downloaded to shadcn default path.
    ```bash
    bunx --bun shadcn@latest add https://cider-alert.vercel.app/r/default.json
    ```